ISAITB/docs-tdl/source/testsuite/index.rst

-    @id, yes, A string to uniquely identify the test suite by. metadata, yes, A block containing the metadata used to describe the test suite. actors, yes, The list of actors that relate to the test suite's test cases. testcase, yes, One or more test cases that are included in the test suite.
+    @id, yes, A string to uniquely identify the test suite by. metadata, yes, A block containing the metadata used to describe the test suite. actors, no, The list of actors that relate to the test suite's test cases.
+If not defined the test suite is assumed to be used only for :ref:`resource sharing<test-suite-sharing>`. testcase, no, A set of one or more test cases that are included in the test suite.
+If not defined the test suite is assumed to be used only for :ref:`resource sharing<test-suite-sharing>`.

 Elements
 --------

 Here we will see how a test suite breaks down into its individual sections and discuss the purpose of each.

+.. index:: metadata (Test suite)
+.. index:: name (Test suite metadata)
+.. index:: type (Test suite metadata)
+.. index:: version (Test suite metadata)
+.. index:: authors (Test suite metadata)
+.. index:: description (Test suite metadata)
+.. index:: published (Test suite metadata)
+.. index:: lastModified (Test suite metadata)
-.. index:: Metadata (Test suites)
+.. index:: documentation (Test suite metadata)
 .. _test-suite-metadata:

 Metadata